testersingh021/fibi-io/README.md

 ### Android & iOS

-Replace the __FLUTTERBASETAXI_API_KEY__ text placeholder with your Google API key in the /ios/* and /android/* project folders, make sure the following APIs are enabled:
+Replace the __FUBERTAXI_API_KEY__ text placeholder with your Google API key in the /ios/* and /android/* project folders, make sure the following APIs are enabled:

 * Maps SDK for Android